 - The person lacks the capacity to consent to the care arrangements

-- To determine this, the responsible body must consult with the person and others, to understand what the person’s wishes and feelings about the arrangements are.
+- In order to determine this, the responsible body must consult with the person and others, to understand what the person’s wishes and feelings about the arrangements are.

-- An individual from the responsible body, but not someone directly involved in the care and support of the person subject to the care arrangements, must conclude if the arrangements meet the three criteria above (lack of capacity; unsound mind; necessity and proportionality).
+- An individual from the responsible body, but not someone directly involved in the care and support of the person subject to the care arrangements, must conclude if the arrangements meet the three criteria above (lack of capacity; mental disorder; necessity and proportionality).

 - Where it is clear, or reasonably suspected, that the person objects to the care arrangements, then a more thorough review of the case must be carried out by an Approved Mental Capacity Professional.

-- Where there is a potential deprivation of liberty in a care home, the Bill suggests the care home managers should lead on the assessments of capacity, and the judgment of necessity and proportionality, and pass their findings to the local authority as the responsible body.
-This aspect of the Bill has generated some negative comment, with people feeling that there is insufficient independent scrutiny of the proposed care arrangements.
+- Where there is a potential deprivation of liberty in a care home, the Act allows care home managers – if the local authority felt it was appropriate - lead on the assessments of capacity, and the judgment of necessity and proportionality, and pass their findings to the local authority as the responsible body.
+This aspect of the Act has generated some negative comment, with people feeling that it might lead to insufficient independent scrutiny of the proposed care arrangements.

 - Safeguards once a deprivation is authorised include regular reviews by the responsible body and the right to an appropriate person or an IMCA to represent a person and protect their interests.